Women in the Sasanian Empire: Divorce

 No matter what type of wife a woman would become, there was always a dowry and bride-price for her.
 The husband was required to "give a marriage gift of stipulated amount to his new bride."
 This gift was fully in her possession, including in the case of separation, and the husband could not decline to pay the bride-price.
 The establishment of this practice had great significance in negotiations and requirements in marriage.
 For divorce to occur, both parties had to be in agreement, though there were exceptions.
 The husband could call for divorce without the wife's consent if the wife was guilty in committing certain activities such as "prostitution, sorcery, refusal to obey an order concerning one of her duties, sinful refusal to sleep with her husband, not abstaining from intercourse during menstruation, concealment of the fact she was menstruating, adultery, or committing a deliberate sin which could afflict the body or soul."
 Additionally, divorce was enforced when the woman had to produce heirs for a deceased relative because she would then marry an agnate of that dead relative.
-Furthermore, a man was legally required to marry a woman if she was unmarried and they had had sex.
+Furthermore, a man was legally required to marry a woman if she was unmarried and they had sex together.

 Other marriage information

 Zoroastrian religion in the Sasanian society also led to the rise of next-of-kin marriage (khevtuk-das).
 Men were allowed to marry their daughters, sisters, and mother.
 It was "not merely tolerated, but indeed regarded as acts of piety and great merit, and even efficacious against the demonic forces."
 The religious leaders of the time promoted marriage within the family, claiming it imitated the creation.
 Moreover, priests claimed that incestuous marriage "produced stronger males, more virtuous females, and higher quality and quantity of children, and it protected the purity of the race and propagated it."
 This was met by much resistance, led to more conversions from Zoroastrians to Christianity, and is thought to have led to the downfall of the Zoroastrian religion.
-There was not as much polygamy in the lower classes as in the wealthy class because men could not afford to support multiple wives.
+There was not as much polygamy in the lower classes compared to the wealthy class because men could not financially afford to support multiple wives.

 All in all, women could be three different types of wives in the Sasanian society.
 Which wife a woman was, decided what privileges she would get, what restrictions could be placed on her, and how much support she would get from her husband and his agnatic group.
 Women also had to give consent to be married.
-For women to divorce, they needed mutual consent from their husbands, but husbands could divorce their wives without consent when certain actions were committed.
-Moreover, women had to be completely obedient to their husbands.
+For women to divorce, they needed mutual consent from their husbands, but husbands could divorce their wives without the woman's consent when certain actions were committed.
+Moreover, women were required to be completely obedient to their husbands.